 |Back sleepers who need plenty of spinal support||People who prefer a softer mattress|

 Get up-close-and-personal with the Helix Midnight and the Nectar in our in-depth video review!
 Our reviewer, Marten, will assess each bed’s construction and share his experiences with sleeping in all positions on these beds.

-When you’re considering a new mattress purchase, make sure to evaluate the bed’s firmness and feel.
-These factors will have a big impact on whether the mattress in question is well-matched to your preferred sleep position and other sleep needs.
-So let’s kick off the in-depth portion of this review by looking at the firmness and feel of the Helix Midnight and Nectar!
+When you’re considering a new mattress purchase, evaluate the bed’s firmness and feel.
+These factors have a big impact on whether the mattress is well-matched to your preferred sleep position and sleep needs.
+Let’s kick off the in-depth portion of this review by looking at the firmness and feel of the Helix Midnight and Nectar.

 We ranked the Helix Midnight around a 7/10 on the firmness scale, and we ranked the Nectar around a 6.5/10.
 The industry standard for medium firmness is 6.5/10, so this suggests the Nectar is right around medium firm and the Helix Midnight is a bit firmer.

 Firmness is a bit subjective, and the way you perceive firmness will vary a bit depending on your weight.
 For instance, heavier folks will probably find that these mattresses feel a bit firmer, while lighter-weight people will tend to find these mattresses a bit softer.

 We spent time sleeping on both the Helix Midnight and Nectar mattresses and tried them out in all three sleeping positions: